Kremator1007/TexElper/README.md

 Please note that starting from the forth release the console input is no used anymore - the program reads input files from "texelperinput.json", located in the same folder as executable, and outputs results to "out.txt".
 The logs are written into "%appdata%/TexElper/logs", they can help to find the reason of a crash (if there was one).

-Sample "texelperinput.json" (This file will compare the .tex files within the folder):
+Sample "texelperinput.json" (This file will compare the .tex files within the folder "Sample problems"):
 ```
 {
 	"SelectedFiles": [],